uw-loci/EBEAM_dashboard/subsystem/cathode_heating/README.md

 - Reads the latest 9104 voltage, current, and CV/CC mode snapshot.
 - Marks power-supply readbacks unavailable when the snapshot says the supply is disconnected or the read is invalid.
 - Publishes valid heater current and voltage readbacks to the logger.
+- Updates measured voltage/current warning highlights from sent-vs-measured comparisons.
 - Reads the latest clamp temperature data from the temperature-controller interface.
-- Updates overtemperature state and plot color.
+- Updates overtemperature status, temperature-box highlight, and plot color.
 - Appends plot data on the plot interval.
 - Schedules the next update with `self.parent.after(500, self.update_data)`.